datavis-tech/reactive-property/README.md

 myObject(myObject()); // This triggers the listener, but is ugly.
 ```

-The above code does work, but it's actually mutating the value, then passing it into the setter.
-This is not a good solution.
+The above solution does work, but it's actually mutating the value, then passing it into the setter.
+This is not ideal.
 In situations like this, you're better off using immutable types such as those provided in [Immutable.js](https://facebook.github.io/immutable-js/) for complex value types.

-Here's what using immutable types would look like for arrays (Lists):
+Here's what that would look like for arrays (Lists):

 ```javascript
 var myList = ReactiveProperty(Immutable.List(["a"]););